-The publishing process of RES starts with a call for papers session followed by a blind-reviewing process, which is meant to assure high-quality articles.
+The publishing process of RES starts with a call for papers session followed by a double blind-reviewing process, which is meant to assure high-quality articles.

 The articles for RES should be written in English or German and are to be sent via e-mail to email@example.com and they are selected depending on the relevance to the given topic and on the observation of the author guidelines.
 The final decision of publishing an article belongs to the reviewers.